TheBeachLab/myComputing/README.md

 FONT_MAP=8859-1
 ```

 To use that font from from the early userspace I made sure I use the `consolefont` hook in `/etc/mkinitcpio.conf`.
-I also load the graphics driver (in my case intel) earlier in [Early KMS start](https://wiki.archlinux.org/index.php/Kernel_mode_setting#Early_KMS_start) to avoid some glitches.
+I also load the graphics driver module (in my case intel) earlier in [Early KMS start](https://wiki.archlinux.org/index.php/Kernel_mode_setting#Early_KMS_start) to avoid some glitches.

 ## The Window Manager